jbostoen/iTop-custom-extensions/wip/extensions/jb-class-person-additional-fields/readme.md

 - add fields

 PHP
+- add fields which are NOT defined in the datamodel XML
 - hide fields based on user profile (advanced).
 - use GetAttributeFlags() for viewing/modifying details; uses GetAsHTML() - for lists, GetAsCSV() - for exports, GetAsXML() - for exports
 - set tracking level of changes for those fields to none